Salient Object Detection: A Survey: Introduction

 \subsection{What is Salient Object Detection about?}

-``Salient object detection'' or ``Salient object segmentation'' is commonly interpreted in computer vision as a process that includes two stages: 1) detecting the most salient object and 2) segmenting the accurate boundary of that object.
-Rarely, however, have models explicitly distinguished these two stages (with few exceptions such as~\cite{mishra2012active,liXiaodiCVPR2014,borjiTIP2014}).
-Following the traditional works by Itti~\etal~\cite{itti1998model}~and Liu~\etal~\cite{LiuSZTS07Learn}, models adopt saliency concept to simultaneously perform two stages together.
-This is witnessed by the fact that these stages have not been separately evaluated and area-based scores have often been employed for model benchmarking (e.g., Precision-recall).
-The first stage does not necessarily need to be limited to one object.
-The majority of existing models have attempted to segment the most salient object, although their prediction maps can be used to find several objects in the scene.
-The second stage falls in the realm of classic segmentation problems in computer vision but has certain differences.
-For example, here accuracy is mainly determined by the most salient object.
-In the next section, we briefly review what people perceive as the most salient, interesting, or outstanding in a scene from a cognitive perspective.
-Finally, in the discussion section, we will get back to these points and propose new ways to address salient object detection.
+``Salient object detection'' or ``salient object segmentation'' is commonly interpreted in computer vision as a process that includes two stages: \textit{ 1) detecting the most salient object and 2) segmenting the accurate region of that object}.
+Rarely, however, models explicitly distinguish between these two stages (with few exceptions such as \cite{mishra2012active,liXiaodiCVPR2014,borjiTIP2014}).
+Following the seminal works by Itti \etal \cite{itti1998model} and Liu \etal\cite{LiuSZTS07Learn}, models adopt the saliency concept to simultaneously perform the two stages together.
+This is witnessed by the fact that these stages have not been separately evaluated.
+Further, mostly area-based scores have been employed for model evaluation (\eg~Precision-recall).
+The first stage does not necessarily need to be limited to only one object.
+The majority of existing models, however, attempt to segment the most salient object, although their prediction maps can be used to find several objects in the scene.
+The second stage falls in the realm of classic segmentation problems in computer vision but with the difference that here accuracy is only determined by the most salient object.

-In general, it is agreed that for good saliency detection a model should meet at least the following three criteria: 1) good detection: the probabilities of missing real salient regions and falsely marking background as salient regions should be low; 2) high resolution: saliency maps should have high or full resolution to accurately locate salient objects and retain original image information; and 3) computational efficiency: as front-ends to other complex processes, these models should detect salient regions quickly.
+In general, it is agreed that for good saliency detection a model should meet at least the following three criteria: 1) \textit{good detection:} the probability of missing real salient regions and falsely marking the background as a salient region should be low, 2) \textit{high resolution:} saliency maps should have high or full resolution to accurately locate salient objects and retain original image information, and 3) \textit{computational efficiency:} as front-ends to other complex processes, these models should detect salient regions quickly.